Phobphilic/ViT-RR/README.md

-# RatioGen: ML-Based Reactivity Ratio Prediction for Copolymerizations
+# RatioGen: ML-Based Reactivity Ratio Determination for Copolymerizations

 **RatioGen** is an efficient and versatile machine learning (ML)-based platform for determining reactivity ratios in copolymerizations.
 By integrating deep learning models trained on millions of "reactivity ratio fingerprints" (*r*FPs), **RatioGen** enables fast, accurate, and convenient determination of reactivity ratios in both binary and ternary copolymerizations from sparse experimental data.